 Table of Contents

-This document explains how to enable headset support in an existing EasyAR Unity scene.
+This document describes how to enable headset support in an existing EasyAR Unity scene.

 Before you begin

-This article assumes you already have a scene that can use EasyAR.
+This article assumes you already have a scene that works with EasyAR.
 If you need to create such a scene or add EasyAR components to a headset scene, refer to the following documents:

-Before adding the headset component to the scene, you usually need to remove the existing Camera and XR Origin.
+Before adding headset components to the scene, you usually need to remove the existing Camera and XR Origin.

 Remove camera and XR origin